 Since 1985, BCLC has proudly supported British Columbia by sponsoring events in local communities across the province.

 The Province of B.C. founded BCLC with the purpose of giving back to British Columbia, while helping communities grow.
 The first landmark initiative helped fund Expo ’86.
 More than $250 million was put towards the World’s Fair, which led to massive job creation, tourism, and the construction of iconic Vancouver landmarks, like the TELUS World of Science and SkyTrain.
-Since that time, more than $19 billion has been invested back into communities across B.C.
+Since then, $25 billion has been invested back into communities across B.C.